wu860898-design/L2G-BRINet/README.md

 python 3.7
 pytorch 1.12

-If you have any questions, please sent an email to sll@tju.edu.cn
+If you have any questions, please sent an email to sll@tju.edu.cn.